ChalmersGU-data-structure-courses/dsabook/src/markdown/02-analysis-part-1/07-calculating-running-time.md

 ### Analysing code fragments

-When we want to analyse the complexity of code fragments, the following three rules of thumb one will get us very far:
+When we want to analyse the complexity of code fragments, the following three rules of thumb will get us very far:

 - An **atomic operation** is always $O(1)$